Honda EU2200i 2,200-Watt Portable Inverter Generator

-- Westinghouse isn’t known for excellent customer service.
+- Westinghouse isn’t known for having good customer service

-The WEN 56200i is a magnificent generator that gives just enough power for folks who like to keep things simple.
-The generator has 2000 watts and 1600 running watts.
-This is good for a small air conditioner and one or two appliances.
-If you happen to need more power, this generator has multiple models with increasing levels of wattage (as well as rising prices).
+The WEN 56200i is an impressive model that produces just enough power for folks who like to keep things simple.
+It has 2,000 starting watts and 1,600 running watts, ideal for small air conditioners and one or two other appliances.
+If you happen to need more power, these small camp generators have multiple models with increasing levels of wattage (as well as rising prices).

-The generator has a generous amount of outlets.
-It has two 120-volt standard outlets, a USB outlet, and a DC outlet.
-While this is convenient, it’s a bit of a mismatch with the number of watts that the generator provides.
+There are a generous number of outlets; two 120-volt standard outlets, a USB outlet, and a DC outlet.
+While this is convenient, it’s a bit of a mismatch for the number of watts that the generator provides.
 As long as you don’t have any appliances with high wattage ratings, you should be able to use all the outlets simultaneously.

 Quietest Generator for RV Charging

-This Westinghouse RV generator is a level up from the iGen500.
-Built for heavy-duty use, this RV generator features 2,500 starting watts and 2,000 rated watts.
+This Westinghouse WG2000 is a level up from the iGen500.
+Built for heavy-duty use, this model features 2,500 starting watts and 2,000 rated watts.
 It has four 120-volt standard outlets and holds up to four gallons of gas.
-This provides up to 26 hours of run time at a 25 percent load.
+This provides up to 26 hours of runtime at a 25 percent load.

-Our favorite feature is the steel frame and rolled steel bars that protect the gas tank.
-These steel bars also allow more than one person to help carry the generator.
-This is important because the generator weighs 91 pounds.
-The generator measures 23.5 x 17.5 x 24 inches.
-It’s not compact, but it will run your RV appliances like a champ.
+Our favorite feature of the WG2000 is the steel frame and rolled steel bars that protect the gas tank.
+These steel bars also allow more than one person to carry it at a time, important since it weighs 91 pounds.
+This model measures 23.5 x 17.5 x 24 inches.
+It’s not compact, but it will run your appliances like a champ.